famo1245/famo1245/README.md

 ### 👷 About me
 Hi there, I'm a Backend Developer, Jiyoung Kim.

-I'm interested in efficient code and architecture.
+I'm interested in efficient code and architecture!

 ### 🛠️ Tech stack